tommai78101/tommai78101.github.io/_posts/blogs/2015-11-21-Sharing-tips.md

 Knowing that UNET provides [Command] and [ClientRPC], these are enough to make basic network code that the server and the client can understand and interact.
 But these can go more in depth with the use of [Client] (or known as [ClientCallback]), [Server] (or known as [ServerCallback]).

+As of writing this post, the UNET documentation is not up to a standard that is acceptable.
+I know some of the users on the official Unity Forums were also not happy about it, but I digress.

-The template is as follows:
+The code template is as follows:

 {% highlight csharp %}
 using UnityEngine.Networking;